redhat-cop/ansible_rekey_variables/README.md

 ```

 ## How to run the playbook
-While running the playbook you can pass ``--vault-id new_vault_password@prompt`` as an option.
-It will ask for a new vault password and you can enter it here.
-It prevents decrypting variables during the rerun when the playbook has been interrupted during the previous execution.
-When it is interrupted some variables could be rekey with the new variables and some of them remain with the old encryption key.
+An option such as ``--vault-id new_vault_password@prompt`` can be passed while running the playbook.
+It will prompt for a new vault password, and a new password can be entered.
+This prevents variables from being decrypted during the rerun if the playbook was interrupted during the previous run.
+If it is interrupted, some variables may be rekeyed with the new variables and some may remain with the old encryption key.

 ````bash
 ansible-playbook -i <inventory_repo_path>  test.yml \